top of page

 The Role of Faith-Based Schools in Holistic Education

 Faith-based schools provide an environment where students can develop both academically and spiritually.
-By incorporating religious teachings alongside secular subjects, these institutions help students cultivate ethical decision-making, resilience and a sense of purpose.
+By incorporating religious teachings alongside secular subjects, these institutions help students cultivate ethical decision-making, resilience, and a sense of purpose.

 St Andrew's Cathedral School: A Balanced Approach

 A prime example of this integration is St Andrew's Cathedral School.
-As an International Baccalaureate World School, it offers the NSW curriculum through the IB Middle Years Programme, which fosters critical thinking, global awareness and ethical reflection.
-The school's curriculum spans key learning areas and places a strong emphasis on character development, offering extensive co-curricular programs to nurture confident, compassionate and well-rounded individuals.
-Religious education is embedded throughout the curriculum, where students engage with moral and spiritual themes in both their academic subjects and dedicated religious studies courses.
-This integration encourages students to explore Christian values alongside their secular learning, providing a foundation for ethical decision-making and personal growth.
+As an International Baccalaureate World School, it offers the NSW curriculum through the IB Middle Years Programme.
+This programme fosters critical thinking, global awareness, and ethical reflection.
+The school's curriculum spans key learning areas and places a strong emphasis on character development.
+It offers extensive co-curricular programs to nurture confident, compassionate, and well-rounded individuals.

 Pages from a Student Diary titled 'The School Crest'.
 Features text on mission, vision and values with text highlighted.